Arccos Caddie Link- Gen 2

 Wearable Shot Tracking Device

 The Arccos Caddie Link is a wearable shot-tracking device that seamlessly connects with Arccos Caddie sensors and the Arccos Caddie app.
 Automatically records your shot data removing the need to carry your phone during play.
 Additional functionality of the Link includes the ability for a player to mark the hole location by simply pushing the main button while standing next to the pin.

-- Seamlessly connect to the Arccos Caddie App real-time data transferred to phone
+- Seamlessly connect to the Arccos Caddie App real-time data transferred to the phone

-- Sleek new look with Improved microphone protection for even more reliable experience
+- Sleek new look with Improved microphone protection for an even more reliable experience

-- Improved clip design includes slot for members wishing to use a lanyard for added security
+- Improved clip design includes a slot for members wishing to use a lanyard for added security

 - Small and lightweight, less than 25 grams, measuring 2.25” (L) x 1.25” (W) x 0.75” (D)